-The policy on funding of specialist fertility services for individual patients is a policy of East Riding of Yorkshire CCG and is not part of the shared policy set out in the rest of this document.
-The number of full IVF cycles currently funded by the East Riding of Yorkshire CCG for patients who meet the access criteria set out in the shared policy is one (1).
-This is unchanged from the previous funding policy.
+The policy on funding of specialist fertility services for individual patients is a policy of North Yorkshire CCG and is not part of the shared policy set out in the rest of this document.
+The number of full IVF cycles currently funded by the North Yorkshire CCG for patients who meet the access criteria set out in the shared policy is one.
+This is unchanged from the previous funding policy in March 2016.
 This policy will be updated in accordance with the review period of the policy or earlier should sufficient changes in practice or evidence base require it.